Wall Street Pummels Gold Fields Limited (GFI) After Recent Earnings Report

-Gold Fields Limited (NYSE:GFI) went up by 3.46% from its latest closing price compared to the recent 1-year high of $17.20.
-The company’s stock price has collected 17.06% of gains in the last five trading sessions.
+Gold Fields Limited (NYSE:GFI) went down by -1.83% from its latest closing price compared to the recent 1-year high of $17.20.
+The company’s stock price has collected 5.93% of gains in the last five trading sessions.

 Is It Worth Investing in Gold Fields Limited (NYSE :GFI) Right Now?